Copper-Clock/Screenconnect/docs/migrating-assets-to-screenly.md

-# Migrating assets from Screenconnect to Copper-Clock
+# Migrating assets from Anthias to Screenly

 > [!NOTE]
 > This feature is only available in devices running Raspberry Pi OS at the moment.

-To get started, SSH to your Raspberry Pi running Screenconnect.
+To get started, SSH to your Raspberry Pi running Anthias.
 For instance:

 ```bash
 $ ssh pi@raspberrypi